FACT-Finder-Web-Components/oxid-eshop-module/README.md

     php source/modules/ff/ffwebcomponents/bin/feed-write.php -s1

 If your shop supports multiple languages, enter the language identifier of the language you want to export by adding `-l` parameter to the command (e.g. `php bin/feed-write.php -l 1`).
 You can check the language identifiers at "Master Settings -> Languages".
+You can specify the type of the feed with the `-t` option.
+Default value is `product`.
+In order to switch for category, please use `-t category`

 ![Languages](docs/assets/languages.png "Languages")